fischeversenker/nestjs-test/blog-post.md

 export class AppModule {}
 ```

-Defines `class AppModule` that is decorated with nest's `@Module()` decorator which receives a list of Controllers and Providers that are used throughout the module.
+Defines `class AppModule` that is decorated with nest's `@Module()` decorator which receives a list of Controllers and Providers that are used throughout the module or provided to other consuming modules.
+Quick refresher on modules: A "module" is a piece of software that is very well encapsulated and provides a precise range of functions and a public
+interface so clients know how to use these functions.

+In the case of Nest.js the module definition very closely resembles the one you might know from Angular.
+The metadata we pass to the `@Module()` decorator will be explained in more detail later.
+Keep on reading.

 ### *app.controller.ts*
 ```ts
 ...